harishpuvvada/BitCoin-Value-Predictor/README.md

 We are working on this project currently.
-Please refer to Project Proposal.pdf for the details Thanks for the visit. :)
+Please refer to Project Proposal.pdf for the details.
+Thanks for the visit. :)
 Your feedback is welcome.